Call us to consult about psychotherapy services. We can help…

 Psychotherapy is a journey of discovery, self-love, and healing.

 Each person is deeply affected by prevailing societal attitudes, social roles, and standards about power, privilege, entitlement, and responsibility.
-These include how a person grows up female, male or non-binary as well as how this affects one’s sexual orientation, ethnicity, cultural heritage, race, religion, class, physical ability, size, age, and status.
+These include how a person grows up female, male, non-binary, gender non-conforming, as well as how this affects one’s sexual orientation, ethnicity, cultural heritage, race, religion, class, physical ability, size, age, and status.

 As feminist therapists, we believe in the equal value and worth of all people.
 Underlying social influences profoundly shape who we are, how we feel about ourselves and our bodies, our relationships, our opportunities and choices.
 Noticing how these clearly evident and more subtle influences contribute to symptoms of depression, anxiety, feeling stuck and unhappy, and including this awareness in our therapeutic conversation can open doors to new understandings and more meaningful solutions.